High Level Instrumentation |

 A

-permeability of free spacepermittivity of free space
+permeability of free space, permittivity of

 charge of the electron, e